Gigaspaces/xap-docs/site/content/xap/12.2/overview/product-architecture.markdown

 The deployed WAR is a pure Java EE-based web application.
 The application can be the most generic web application, and automatically make use of the Service Grid features.
 The web application can define a Space (either embedded or remote) very easily (either using Spring or not).

 # Virtualized Deployment Infrastructure
-Detailed information about the virtualized deployment infrastructure can found under [The Service Grid](./the-runtime-environment.html) section.
+Detailed information about the virtualized deployment infrastructure can found in the [Service Grid Layer](./the-runtime-environment.html) section.